-How did the efforts of the committee you chaired inform or influence the first years of the Council?
+How did the efforts of the committee you chaired influence the early years?

 I was chair of Port Operations and Vessel Traffic Systems for quite a long time and I got heavily involved in making sure that we got effective tugs.
 That's a story all by itself, the battles that went on.
-Originally the chairmen of committees had to come from members of the Board and it's not that way now.
+Originally the chairmen of committees had to come from members of the board, and it's not that way now.